marialagunero/thirdcodereview3/README.md

 ## **Description**

 _This is the Beep, Boop, Won't You Be My Neighbor Project.
-THis project is a website that takes a users inputted number and will return: Beep, Boop, Wont you be my neighbor?_
+THis project is a website that takes a users inputted number and will return: Beep, Boop, Won't you be my neighbor?_

 ## **Program Setup Instructions**